Live Beta

 A full grid makes visible what individual-center assessment never can: system-level patterns.
 A person with Open Flooding in the Emotional domain and Bond Fusing in the same domain has a specific configuration — absorbing feelings without filter and merging with them — that shows up as a column pattern.
 The individual readings are meaningful; the column pattern is where the clinical picture lives.

-What a Practitioner Adds
+What the Formal Assessment and a Practitioner Add

 Try This